IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_website.md

-##What your thesis process website should contain?
+##What your senior project process website should contain?
-* *Weekly Thesis Progress/Process*
+* *Daily/Weekly Senior Progress/Process*
   * at least, 1 post per week DUE at noon on Wednesdays.
 If it is not posted by noon, you will not receive credit.
   * The majority of the posts should be your own writing (well-composed and proofread for impeccable spelling and grammar).
   * Project Advisor meeting notes (2-4x)